 To Bring With You: You will need to bring your driver’s license and social security card to the meeting with the bankruptcy trustee to prove your identity.
 It is very important that you remember these two pieces of identification.
 If your social security card is locked in a safe or safe deposit box, be sure to get it out before the day of your hearing.

 If you live in Southern Maryland, your meeting will take place at the offices of the US Bankruptcy Trustees.
 (Click here for Baltimore, and here for Salisbury directions.)
 Your meeting is not in the Federal Court House, but it is close by.
 The Bankruptcy Trustee’s offices are located at 6305 Ivy Lane in Greenbelt Maryland.
 The meeting rooms are in suites 619 through 621.
 To get there, take the Beltway toward Baltimore.
 Take exit 23 Kenilworth Avenue.
 At the bottom of the ramp, take a right on Kenilworth.
 Make a left at the second stoplight onto Ivy Lane.
 This is less than a half mile from your exit, so get to the left soon after getting on Kenilworth Avenue.
+There are two left turn lanes onto Ivy, but the left lane ends soon after the turn so prepare for the merging traffic.

-You will see a Marriott hotel on the left.
+You will see a Crowne Plaza hotel on the left.
 The next building is 6305 Ivy Lane.
 Park and go up to the 6th floor.
 Suites 619 thru 621 are the Bankruptcy Trustee’s Meeting Rooms.
 This suite has three rooms.
 There is a large waiting room with chairs.
 Then there are two offices off this room where the meetings take place.
 One is by the front door and the other is in the far back right corner.
 Both rooms have a bulletin board next to the door with the docket of cases for that room.

 Drive Time: There is no good time to get to Greenbelt from Southern Maryland.
 You will either have traffic from rush hour or road work.
 Prepare accordingly.
 You should try to get there 20 minutes early.
 Give yourself an hour to get there from our office in Waldorf.
 If by some miracle you don’t hit traffic, you can go into the meeting room and listen to the bankruptcy trustee ask other people the same questions they will ask you.
 That will help you be prepared.
 See the sample questions below.